IDENTIFYING THE VAMPIRISTIC TYPE

 In time, however, we come to see something incredible about vamps and psychopaths.
 Although they certainly enjoy and value the experiences they have with us, they do not value us.
 In other words, we as people are not important to them at all, regardless of appearances.
 What is important to them is how they feel in our presence.
 Until we upgrade our insight to detect human insincerity and cunning, we are bound to be victimized time and again by such types.

 When vamps look back over their lives, it is their experiences not people that are cherished.
 It's the complete reverse of the way empathic people operate.
 It's not their acquaintances they recall with affection.
 No, it's simply the experiences they've had with this or that person.
-This bizarre inhuman trait can be tested for.
+Experiences which were not titillating, fulfilling, profitable and fun are quickly forgotten.
+The vamp excels at turning the page and focusing on the "now."
+It sounds like a virtue, but is it?

-A vamp will exit a situation or relationship as soon as things become even slightly complicated or sour.
-Hungry for continued good experiences, they don't stick around to assist acquaintances through hard times, and feel absolutely nothing for their sorrows, let downs and losses.
+A vamp will exit as soon as things become even slightly boring, omplicated or sour.
+Hungry for sensation and fun, they don't stick around to loyally assist acquaintances through hard times, and they feel absolutely nothing for their sorrows, let downs and losses.
 Imagine them standing at your own graveside while you're laid to rest.
-They are the ones with the grin, looking for the coffee dispenser, inquiring when the party starts, impatiently checking their watch as every minute passes.
+They are the one looking for the coffee dispenser, inquiring when the party starts, impatiently checking their watch as every minute passes.

 Remember that real people experience and display real emotions, including those emotions which society pretends to condemn, such as anger, hatred and violence.
 Long term observation of a vamp reveals a conspicuous absence of deep emotion.
 Most vamps are incapable of fighting for causes and being angry and passionate about injustice and tyranny.
 This is because they are extremely shallow and don’t have access to the deeper layers of life-force needed for persistent resistance and hard graft.
 The emotional tank is, so to speak, almost empty.
 Consequently, you will see that they live in a bubble and never act with passion.
 Don’t assume this facade of tranquility and saintliness to be a good sign.
 Real people have real scars and bullet holes.